 Data Analysts use a number of different tools to collect and analyze data, and then to visualize and present insights for non-data professionals to understand.
 The most popular tools for Data Analysts include:

 Excel is one of the most widely used statistical tools for Data Analysts.
-According to the BrainStation Digital Skills Survey, 66 percent of data professionals cited it as their most-used tool in 2020, down from 81 percent a year prior.
+According to the most recent BrainStation Digital Skills Survey, 66 percent of data professionals cited it as their most-used tool, down from 81 percent a year prior.
 There are a number of potential reasons for the reduction in the number of Excel users, including the potential for accidental data loss in spreadsheets, as well as the inability to share data and information in real-time.

 Next to Excel, SQL is the tool most used by Data Analysts.
-SQL, the industry-standard query language used in database management, is routinely used by 48 percent of respondents.
+SQL, the industry-standard query language used in database management, is routinely used by 48 percent of respondents, so learning SQL should be a priority for aspiring Data Analysts.

-The most widely used tool for statistical programming, the big-data number-cruncher Python is used by 45 percent of Data Analyst respondents on a regular basis (coming in next at 15 percent is the R programming language, another important language for data analytics).
+Learning Python, the most widely used tool for statistical programming, is also a must for Data Analysts.
+The big-data number-cruncher Python is used by 45 percent of Data Analyst respondents on a regular basis (coming in next at 15 percent is the R programming language, another important language for data analytics).

 Spark is the dominant processing framework — used to write applications across a range of operators for large-scale data processing — with 43 percent of professionals naming it their framework of choice; Hadoop, in second, claims a further 24 percent.